peturparkur/Python_Conway_GOL/README.md

 # Python_Conway_GOL
-Convolution implementation of Conway's Game of Life - Could be easily implemented on GPU
+2DConvolution implementation of Conway's Game of Life - Could be easily implemented on GPU